bxparks/AceTime/USER_GUIDE.md

   {
     auto dt = OffsetDateTime::forComponents(2018, 3, 11, 1, 59, 59,
       TimeOffset::forHours(-8));
+    acetime_t epochSeconds = dt.toEpochSeconds();
+    ZonedExtra ze = tz.getZonedExtra(epochSeconds);
-    TimeOffset offset = tz.timeOffset(); // returns -08:00
+    TimeOffset offset = ze.timeOffset(); // returns -08:00
   }

   // one second later, 2018-03-11T02:00:00-08:00 was in DST time {
     auto dt = OffsetDateTime::forComponents(2018, 3, 11, 2, 0, 0,
       TimeOffset::forHours(-8));
+    acetime_t epochSeconds = dt.toEpochSeconds();
+    ZonedExtra ze = tz.getZonedExtra(epochSeconds);
-    TimeOffset offset = tz.timeOffset(); // returns -07:00
+    TimeOffset offset = ze.timeOffset(); // returns -07:00
   }
   ...
 }
 ```

+<a name="TimeZoneTypeRecommendations"></a>
+### TimeZone Type Recommendations

+There are 3 major types of `TimeZone` objects:

+* `kTypeManual`: STD and DST offsets are fixed
+* `kTypeBasic`: uses `BasicZoneProcessor`
+* `kTypeExtended`: uses `ExtendedZoneProcessor`

+The `kTypeManual` was added mostly for completeness and for testing purposes.
+I
+do not expect most applications to use the `kTypeManual`, because the primary
+purpose of the AceTime library to provide access to the timezones defined by the
+IANA TZ database, and the `kTypeManual` timezone does not provide that
+functionality.

 The advantage of `ExtendedZoneProcessor` over `BasicZoneProcessor` is that
-`ExtendedZoneProcessor` supports all time zones in the IANA TZ Database.
-The
+`ExtendedZoneProcessor` will always support all time zones and links in the IANA
-cost is that it consumes *5 times* more static memory and is a bit slower.
-If
-`BasicZoneProcessor` supports the zone that you want using the ZoneInfo entries
-in the `zonedb::` namespace, you should normally use that instead of
-`ExtendedZoneProcessor`.

-The one other advantage of `ExtendedZoneProcessor` over `BasicZoneProcessor` is
+TZ Database.
+The `BasicZoneProcessor` supports only a limited subset of zones
+which have certain simplifying properties.
+It is not uncommon for zones that
+used to be supported by `BasicZoneProcessor` to change its DST rules in a
+subsequent TZ DB release and becomes incompatible with the `BasicZoneProcessor`.
+The `ExtendedZoneProcessor` does not have this problem.

-that `ExtendedZoneProcessor::forComponents()` is more accurate than
+The `ExtendedZoneProcessor` is also more accurate than `BasicZoneProcessor`
+during DST gaps when using the `forComponents()` factory methods,  because the
-`BasicZoneProcessor::forComponents()` because the `zonedbx::` entries contain
-transition information which are missing in the `zonedb::` entries due to
+`zonedbx::` entries contain transition information which are missing in the
-space constraints.
+`zonedb::` entries due to space constraints.
+The `ExtendedZoneProcessor`
+provides complete control which `LocalDateTime` is selected during a gap or
+overlap using the `fold` parameter.
+The `BasicZoneProcessor` ignores the `fold`
+parameter and makes educated guesses when the `LocalDateTime` falls in a gap or
+an overlap.

+The biggest difference between `BasicZoneProcessor` and `ExtendedZoneProcessor`
+is the amount of flash and static memory consumed.
+The `ExtendedZoneProcessor`
+consumes [4 times](examples/AutoBenchmark/README.md) more static memory than
+`BasicZoneProcessor` and is a bit slower.
+For most 32-bit processors, this will
+not be an issue, so the `ExtendedZoneProcessor` is recommended.
+For 8-bit
+processors, the `BasicZoneProcessor` consumes a lot less resources, so if your
+timezone is supported, then it may be the appropriate choice.
+In most cases, I
+think the `ExtendedZoneProcessor` should be preferred unless memory resources
+are so constrained that `BasicZoneProcessor` must be used.

 Instead of managing the `BasicZoneProcessor` or `ExtendedZoneProcessor`
 manually, you can use the `ZoneManager` to manage a database of `ZoneInfo`